rdkcentral/Thunder/docs/utils/threading/worker-pool.md

 ## Scheduling jobs
 ### Overview
 `Workerpool` has the ability to schedule `jobs`.
-This can be very helpful when you do not want to start a `job` immediately but at a specific time. `Workerpool` has several ways of scheduling `jobs`.
+This can be very helpful when you do not want to start a `job` immediately but at a specific time. `Workerpool` has two ways of scheduling `jobs`.
 The first is to use the `Workerpool` class methods.
-Another way is to use the `Scheduler` class.
 The most common case of scheduling tasks is to refer directly to a specific `job` and use its methods.

 The methods of the `Workerpool` class are described below mainly for illustrative purposes and to see how jobs are scheduled inside `Workerpool`.